BE LEGENDARY.

 If you see increased activity after a treatment, that usually means the bugs are freaking out because they know the end is nigh.
 The products we use have been scientifically designed for the long game.
 They don't kill on contact, they kill by sticking to bugs and letting them do the dirty work for us.
 Pests carry the insecticide back to the nest and spread it to the others, effectively wiping out the community, instead of individual bugs.

-• I'm on the quarterly service.
+• I'm on the regular service.
 Does this mean I'll never see a bug again?

 • Do you need to treat inside each time?